In 2022, tuition for full-time students at Landmark College was $62,270 a year.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Landmark College is $11,840 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Housing and campus dining at Landmark College is $13,960 a year.
+This number includes the cost of living in dorms or other on-campus housing, and a meal plan that enables you to eat in the Landmark College's on-campus cafeterias and dining halls.

 |Total Estimated Costs|